lorandkis/Bopr-Dice/README.md

 ## Copywrite

-Feel free to use code and ideas from this project however do not copy it one for one and do not re-deploy a near exact clone of this website.
+Feel free to use code and ideas from this project however, please do not copy it one for one and do not re-deploy a near exact clone of this website.
 Thank you!